 If you want a non-alcoholic version, use the filling from this brown sugar sweet potato pie instead.
 It skips the booze, but tastes just as creamy, smooth, and spiced.

-You can serve this pie plain– we loved it that way.
+You can serve this pie plain—my guests loved it that way.
 You could even add some whipped cream and spike it with bourbon.
 Make my whipped cream recipe and add 1-2 Tablespoons of bourbon with the heavy cream, sugar, and vanilla.

 For something extra special, try marshmallow topping.
-I use this topping often and have an entire separate post about it: How to Make Homemade Marshmallow Creme.
-(We halve the recipe for this pie.)
+I use this topping often and have an entire separate post about how to make homemade marshmallow creme.
+(We scale down the recipe for this pie.)
 It’s technically meringue, but tastes like melted marshmallows.
 You only need 4 ingredients, a stovetop, and a mixer.
 Cream of tartar is a non-negotiable because the egg whites won’t set up without it.
-Since you’ll have cream of tartar, a batch of snickerdoodles on the side is a good idea. 😉
+You can top this s’mores brownie pie with the exact same topping also.
+And since you’ll have cream of tartar, a batch of snickerdoodles on the side is always a good idea. 😉

 - You can use the 2 leftover egg whites from your pie’s filling.